Cog-Creators/Red-DiscordBot/docs/framework_config.rst

 * While config is a great general use option, it may not always be the right one for you.
-  As a cog developer, even though config doesn't require one, you can choose to require a database or store to something such as sqlite database stored within your cog's datapath.
+  As a cog developer, even though config doesn't require one, you can choose to require a database or store to something such as an sqlite database stored within your cog's datapath.